jaredsparta/bread_factory_task/README.md

         else:
             return "not dough"

-    # This will bake dough
+    # This will bake dough and return values accordingly
+    # If baked too long it's burnt, too short it's undercooked
     def bake_dough(self, input, time):
         if input != "dough":
             return "This oven only bakes dough!"